ESPA College

 ESPA College is part of Education & Services for People with Autism in Ashbrooke, Sunderland, Tyne and Wear, England.
 The college provides various services for people on the autistic spectrum.
 The college management team is located in the same buildings as the students.
 It educates young people aged 16–25.
 It was recognised in a 2010 OFSTED report as having good overall effectiveness.

-The College
+History

 Opened in 1992, the college has provided a unique educational experience for learners.
 All learners follow a tailor-made curriculum, which is a programme of study and support specifically designed to meet the social, educational and emotional needs of the young adults that study there.
 Every learner has an Individual Learning Plan specific to their needs, which includes targets drawn from Education, Health & Care Plans.

 ESPA aims to provide people with autism spectrum disorders (ASD) and other related disorders with an inclusive education.
-One aspect of this is protecting students with ASD from neurotypical students who may engage in bullying and other forms of abuse, in mainstream environments.

 The College is currently managed by a team of four people: Lesley Lane is the Chief Executive, Patrick Cahill is the Principal and Mike Smith is the Admissions, Placements & Transitions Manager.

 Each site has its own management structure which includes college co-ordinators.